ssanj/homebrew-provide/README.md

 ## Usage

-First, add this tap to your Brew.
+Add this tap to Homebrew with:

     brew tap ssanj/homebrew-provide

-Now you will be able to install the latest provide release:
+Install the latest Provide release with:

     brew install provide

-or the latest HEAD using:

-    brew install provide --HEAD

-or, if you want more information about the install you can use:

-    brew install provide --HEAD --debug --verbose